meshtastic/meshtastic/website/docs/software/python/installation.md

   ]}>
   <TabItem value="linux">

     - Check that your computer has the required serial drivers installed
         * Connect your Meshtastic device to your USB port
         * Use the command
             ```bash
             lsusb
             ```
         * You should see something like `CP210X USB to UART Bridge Controller`
         * If not download the drivers from [Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
     - Check that your computer has Python 3 installed.
         * Use the command
             ```bash
             python3 -V
             ```
         * If this does not return a version, install [python](https://www.python.org)
     - Pip is typically installed if you are using python 3 version >= 3.4
         * Check that pip is installed using this command
             ```bash
             pip3 -V
             ```
         * If this does not return a version, install [pip](https://pip.pypa.io/en/stable/installing/)
     - Install pytap2
         ```bash
         sudo pip3 install --upgrade pytap2
         ```
     - Install meshtastic:
         ```bash
         sudo pip3 install --upgrade meshtastic
         ```
   </TabItem>
   <TabItem value="macos">
     - Check that your computer has the required serial drivers installed
         * Connect your Meshtastic device to your USB port
         * Navigate to `Apple Menu  > About This Mac > System Report... > Hardware > USB`
         * You should see something like `CP210X USB to UART Bridge Controller`
         * If not download the drivers from [Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
     - Check that your computer has Python 3 installed.
         * Use the command
             ```bash
             python3 -V
             ```
         * If this does not return a version, install [python](https://www.python.org)
             * The following uses Homebrew to install `python3` which includes `pip3`.
             * Check if you have Homebrew installed with the following command
                 ```bash
                 brew -v
                 ```
                 If it's not installed, follow the instructions on the [Homebrew website](https://brew.sh) before continuing.
             * Install Python3
                 ```bash
                 brew install python3
                 ```
     - Pip is typically installed if you are using python 3 version >= 3.4
         * Check that pip is installed using this command
             ```bash
             pip3 -V
             ```
         * If this does not return a version, install [pip](https://pip.pypa.io/en/stable/installing/)
     - Install pytap2
         ```bash
         sudo pip3 install --upgrade pytap2
         ```
     - Install meshtastic:
         ```bash
         sudo pip3 install --upgrade meshtastic
         ```
   </TabItem>
   <TabItem value="windows">
-## Windows

     - Check that your computer has the required serial drivers installed
         * Connect your Meshtastic device to your USB port
         * Open Device Manager
         * Under `Ports (COM & LPT)` you should see something like `Silicon Labs CP210X USB to UART Bridge (COM5)`
         * If not download the drivers from [Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
     - Check that your computer has Python 3 installed.
         * Use the command
             ```powershell
             py -V
             ```
         * If this does not return a version, install [python](https://www.python.org)
     - Pip is typically installed if you are using python 3 version >= 3.4
         * Check that pip is installed using this command
             ```powershell
             pip3 -V
             ```
         * If this does not return a version, install [pip](https://pip.pypa.io/en/stable/installing/)
     - Install pytap2
         ```powershell
         pip3 install --upgrade pytap2
         ```
     - Install meshtastic:
         ```powershell
         pip3 install --upgrade meshtastic
         ```
   </TabItem>
 </Tabs>